Coronation of Mary I: Royal Entry to London

 Mary had been at Kenninghall in Norfolk and Framlingham in Suffolk.
 At Ipswich children presented her with a golden heart.
 She met her sister Princess Elizabeth at Wanstead.
 Elizabeth had arrived in London on 29 August, with a large and armed household and retinue.

 Mary rode into London on 3 August 1553, in procession.
 On this occasion, according to Estienne Perlin, she wore violet velvet, "velours violet".
 Wriothesley says she changed her clothes in a house in Whitechapel, to a rich apparel of "purple velvet French fashion, with sleeves of the same, her kirtle of purple satin all thick set with goldsmith work and great pearl, with her foresleeves of the same set with rich stones".
 The ambassador Simon Renard described this costume similarly, as violet velvet, with skirts and sleeves embroidered with gold.
 She was followed by as many as 180 ladies and gentlemen.
 The French ambassador, Antoine de Noailles, avoided attending the Entry.
 According to Renard, Noailles claimed to be busy deciphering letters in his lodging at the Charterhouse.
 Renard wrote that Noailles was spotted observing some of the proceedings from a window, and he was able to provide a description of the procession.

 On this occasion, she entered the city at Aldgate.
 Renard describes around 100 poor children dressed in blue as being at the city gate.
 One of them asked the Queen to take care of them.
 The incident appears in the chronicle of Edmund Howes and Charles Wriothesley, who mention a pageant at St Botolph's Aldgate involving the children of Christ's Hospital, a charity school founded by Protestants following the dissolution of the monasteries, arranged on a specially built stage.
-John Howes, writing in 1582, relates that when the Queen "came near unto them she cast her eye another way, and never staied nor gave any countenance to them".
+John Howes, writing in 1582, relates that when the Queen "came near unto them she cast her eye another way, and never stayed nor gave any countenance to them".
 However, Robert Persons wrote that Mary listened appreciatively to an oration made by the young Edmund Campion.

 The funeral of Edward VI took place on 8 August at Westminster Abbey.
 Mary would make a formal Royal Entry or procession through the city on 30 September as a preliminary to her coronation.
 She gave Elizabeth a number of jewels on 23 September at St James's Palace, perhaps to wear on the day.